Saving is more than just the amount of money you have left at the end of the month. It's an essential component of your budget.

 - Reduce the number of your goals

 - Extend the deadline for your goals

 If your savings rate exceeds your goals, you can consider adding a new goal or saving more to accelerate your progress toward your current goals.

 One of the easiest ways to manage your savings is to set up an automatic withdrawal system.

-Set up multiple savings accounts for each of your goals.
-For example, you can have a wedding account, a down payment account, a car repair account, etc.
+Set up multiple savings accounts and name each for one of your goals to help you more easily track your progress.
+For example, you can have a wedding account, a down payment account, a car repair account, and more.

-Once these accounts are set up, you'll need to link your main checking account to them.
-If these accounts are all with the same bank, you won't need to do this, but if your savings accounts are at a different bank, you will.
+Once these accounts are set up, link your main checking account to them if they are at a different bank.
 You'll usually be prompted to do this while you're setting up automatic transfers.

-Once everything is set up, use the numbers from the worksheet to determine how much money you should be transferring to each account.
-So if you want to save $1,000 for your wedding each month, set up an automatic transfer from your checking to your wedding fund for $1,000 each month.
+Once everything is set up, use the numbers from the worksheet to determine how much money you should transfer to each account.
+Set up automatic transfers, preferably immediately after each payday, to make saving as automatic as possible.

 Depending on your bank, you can choose to do weekly, bi-weekly, twice-a-month, or monthly transfers.
 Choose the option that works best for your pay schedule and spending habits.